 Your instructors have built and lived in multiple tiny houses, so everything you’ll learn in this class is based on real-world experience.
 As the tiny house movement has become more and more trendy, we’ve noticed articles and posts claiming that you can build a tiny house in a tiny amount of time and on a tiny budget.
 Seeing these makes us feel frustrated, because with all of our years of experience and various backgrounds, we just haven’t found that to be possible.

-Since we want creative people to succeed at building their own homes, it’s important to us to provide accurate information and clear guidance.
-This class will show you how to set realistic goals and walk you through all the important steps to reach them.
+Since we want people to succeed at building their own homes, it’s important to us to provide accurate information and clear guidance.
+This class will show you how to set realistic goals and walk you through the important steps to reach them.

 Learn building skills that apply to more than just tiny houses.

 You can apply many of the skills we teach in this course to lots of different kinds of building projects.
 Here are some examples of what we think you could bust out after moving through the lessons.
 The course doesn’t include step-by-step guidance on how to build these other projects, but it does teach you the foundational skills necessary for doing it:

 - Sheds (“she-shack”, “man cave”, wood shed, goat shed, etc.)

 This program can be watched, class by class, as a comprehensive building education.
 Or, you can think of it as a toolbox to help you manifest your dream of building a simple, sustainable home.
 Just reach in and grab what you need, when you need it, as many times as you want.

 You can ask questions in the online classroom, via the box provided below each video lesson.
 Your instructors will respond within a few business days, usually sooner.
 We’ll also be hosting monthly live Q+A’s via Zoom through, so that you can get answers to your burning questions in real time.